 Samsung Galaxy S20 family: The leap of faith

 If you noticed a big jump in numbers there, don’t be alarmed!
-Samsung skipped eleven and went straight to twenty as a way of positioning the new line of phones as a significant jump over the previous releases.
+Samsung skipped 11 and went straight to 20.
+This locks the series’ number with the year in which it launched.

 With the Galaxy S10 family, Samsung tried to give budget-minded shoppers a good option with the Galaxy S10e.
 However, with the Galaxy S20 family, the company took things in the opposite direction.
 It eliminated the “e” model and introduced a much more premium variant known as the Samsung Galaxy S20 Ultra.